-Since you’re looking for at a cost-effective price and happened to find yourself reading our article, we’d like to give some to help you make an informed decision.
-There isn’t a right or wrong answer when it comes to projects, but there are ways to execute the that are better than others.
+Since you’re looking for microfilm conversion at a cost-effective price and happened to find yourself reading our article, we’d like to give some scanning solutions to help you make an informed decision.
+There isn’t a right or wrong answer when it comes to microfilm conversion projects, but there are ways to execute the scanning process that are better than others.

-Note: when we say “microfilm,” assume you can swap it out with our page about the different . and aperture cards.
+Note: when we say “microfilm,” assume you can swap it out with microfiche and aperture cards.
 We’re just using “microfilm” for your reading ease and pleasure.
 Not sure what we’re talking about?
-Check out
+Check out our page about the different types of microfilm.

-Is There Such A Thing As A Low-Cost Microfilm Project?
+Is There Such A Thing As A Low-Cost Microfilm Digitizing Project?

 What Does Low-Cost Mean?